LZ497/object-detection-in-keras/read.md

   6)Concatenate localization predictions for every feature maps together 7)Concatenate all default boxes for every feature maps layers together 8)Concatenate all classifications, localizations, and default boxes together to produce a final output of shape (total_default_boxes, num_classes + 1 + 4 + 8)
- 4. SSD Loss function: smooth L1 loss + softmax loss
+ 4. loss.
+SSD Loss function: smooth L1 loss + softmax loss
 ## The SSD Loss function
 SSD output has the shape of ( total_default_boxes, num_classes +1+4+8)
 What included in each total_default_boxed item are: